Anyolite/anyolite/README.md

 * [X] Updated tests to account for reworked `inspect` method for enums
 * [X] Fixed errors when building Anyolite in a path with spaces
 * [X] Fixed problems on Linux when `LD` is set, but `gcc` should compile
+* [X] Fixed Crystal functions for accessing global variables in mruby

 ### Later releases